BaptisteRoseau/zed-typos/README.md

                 "config": ".typos.toml",
                 // Path to your typos-lsp executable, takes $PATH into account.
                 "path": "typos-lsp",
                 // Diagnostic severity within Zed.
-"Error" by default, can be:
+"Information" by default, can be:
                 // "Error", "Hint", "Information", "Warning"
-                "diagnosticSeverity": "Error",
+                "diagnosticSeverity": "Information",
                 // Minimum logging level for the LSP, displayed in Zed's logs. "info" by default, can be:
                 // "debug", "error", "info", "off", "trace", "warn" "logLevel": "info",